danielpancake/gmdungeon/README.md

 ## License
 gmdungeon is available under the MIT License.
 You may freely adapt and use this asset in commercial and non-commercial projects.

+## TODO and ideas:
+- Replace `dungeon_set_treasure_room_chance` with min/max function and update `dungeon_generate`
+- Make treasure rooms spawn far from each other
+- Insert constant pregenerated areas in dungeon